 Bouncing back from a mental breakdown isn’t easy.
 In addition to restoring your mental health, you will need to potentially restore your reputation, relationships, job or school status and even your view of yourself.
 The stigma against mental illness complicates and interferes with this restorative process.
 People may judge you, even when they say they’re not, and you’ll judge yourself.
 You’ll lose opportunities, money, friends, jobs and romances.
 You will relapse along the way.
 Bouncing back may feel more painful than the breakdown itself, but with a forgiving, mindful, patient outlook and a sense of humor, it can be the most rewarding journey of self-discovery and self-love.

 I experienced a mental breakdown while a medical student that took me on a wild, provocative ride.
 I don’t know why, but I can speculate.
 My depression and eating disorder made me feel like an emotionless, heavy blob with lead pipes for limbs.
 The antidepressant I was taking made my emotions feel like shoes stuck in gum.
 In addition to the stress of med school, I had a scary experience with a roommate.
 I felt unsafe in the apartment and couldn’t sleep, even after barricading my bedroom door each night.
 Sometimes I would sleep in the library after hours of studying just so I wouldn’t have to go home.
 This led to chronic insomnia, which only fueled my depression.
 I also didn’t like medical school as much as I thought I would and started questioning my career choice, even though I felt trapped by expensive school loans and the expectations of others.
 After a terrifying car accident (in which someone may have tampered with my tires), I haphazardly quit school, got a large tattoo on my back, flew to California and met a man on the beach.
 (If that doesn’t make sense to you, that’s a good thing.)
 That man taught me more about how I needed to heal my mind than any therapist, but he also turned out to be a dangerous con-artist who I had to escape.
-The detailed breakdown story is in my book Manic Kingdom, but in short, I had a lot of bouncing back to do.
 Here is what I noticed:

 Damage control dominated my initial phase of bouncing back.
 I had to pay overdue bills, find a place to live, call worried family members and friends, find a lawyer, visit a doctor, etc. I was lucky to find one or two kind souls to help me control the damage.